 - CALL TO ORDER – ROLL CALL & DETERMINATION OF A QUORUM

-Board Chair, J. Gower called meeting to order at 6:02 p.m.
-Directors present; E. Duggan, R. Morrison, and S. Hughes, with C. Snow absent, but attended by zoom.
-Staff; General Manager Susan O’Gorman, and Lynn White.
-Other attended by Zoom and in person.
+Board Chair, J. Gower called meeting to order at 6:00p.m.
+All directors present; E. Duggan, C. Snow, S. Hughes and R. Morrison.
+Staff; General Manager, Susan O’Gorman and Lynn White.
+9 people in attendance, others on Zoom.

 - ADOPT AGENDA

 MSC (Duggan/Hughes) move to approve the agenda.
-Motion passed.
+Motion carried.

 - ADOPT MINUTES

-MSC (Hughes/Morrison) move to approve the minutes.
-Motion passed.
+MSC (Duggan/Morrison) move to approve the minutes.
+Motion carried.